Prag8855/aab/content/guides/banking.md

 ### Girocard/EC-Karte

 A type of payment card that's only in Germany.
-It's still very common.[^3] Many stores only accept cash and Girocards, not Visa or Mastercard.
-A few websites accept Girocard.
+It's still very common.[^3] Many stores only accept cash and [Girocards](/glossary/Girocard), not Visa or Mastercard.
+Some European websites accept Girocards.

 Many banks don't offer Girocards.
 You don't really need one.[^1] If you can pay with Girocard, you can pay with cash.